-The HOL Main theory already provides a code generator setup which should be suitable for most applications.
+The Main theory of Isabelle/HOL already provides a code generator setup which should be suitable for most applications.
 Common extensions and modifications are available by certain theories in ~~/src/HOL/Library; beside being useful in applications, they may serve as a tutorial for customising the code generator setup (see below §7.4).